 Elizabeth's clients report that they have been very satisfied with the litigation outcomes she has delivered.
 They attribute this success to her mature sense of risk assessment, allowing her to give "odds beating" advice when it comes to strategic decisions involving how hard to push a case, whether to try it, and when, and under what circumstances, to settle.
 Many of Elizabeth's clients report that over time she has become a valuable member of their management team, having developed a strong understanding of their business needs and imperatives.
 Elizabeth's clients often refer her services to their colleagues.

 Elizabeth is very active in the Los Angeles legal community.
 She is the Chair Emeritus of the Litigation Section of the Los Angeles County Bar Association.
 She is a member of the California Chancery Club.
 She is a former member of the Board of the Association of Business Trial Lawyers.
 In these capacities she regularly interacts with prominent Los Angeles judges and attorneys.
+Ms. Mann was selected by BTI as a "Client Service All-star" in 2020.
 Elizabeth was chosen as a “Healthcare Trailblazer” in the National Law Journal’s 2019 inaugural healthcare trailblazer selection.
 Elizabeth has twice been named by the Daily Journal as one of the top 100 women litigators in California.
 Elizabeth was instrumental in securing the Legal Aid Foundation of Los Angeles's 2007 Pro Bono Partner of the Year award for a prior firm.
 Elizabeth serves as the Secretary of the Board of Directors of The LA Promise Fund.
-The Promise Fund is a non-profit organization that operates inner city charter schools..
+The Promise Fund is a non-profit organization that operates inner city charter schools.

 - Providing regulatory advice for transaction where Mayer Brown represents a health insurer purchasing a plan that offers medical and pharmacy benefits.